dnorman/unbase-presentation-1/slides.md

 ## What is Linearizability?

-Linearizability / Serializability is the most common consistency model implemented by relational databases.
+The most common consistency model implemented by relational databases.

-* Determinism by total order of events
+* Determinism via total event ordering
 * Sequential numbers
 * Easiest way to model causality
+* Every RDBMS under the sun uses it

 But there's a problem...

 ---

-## Physics - Part 1
+### Physics

 * An up-to-date list is an exclusive resource
-* Exclusive resources can only only exist in a single point in space.
+* Exclusive resources can only only exist in a single point in space
+* Distances between things in space is nonzero!
+* Time does not actually exist, only causality
+* Light travels at the speed of causality
 * No exceptions!
-* Distances between things is nonzero!

 ---

-## The great disconnect - Part 1
+### Whoops

-* Computer scientists like to pretend that space does not exist
+Computer scientists like to pretend that space does not exist, and that simultineity is a thing.

+* Simultineity does not exist!
+* UTC is a convention, it is not simultineity
 * Physicists are not optimistic about the invention of an ansible

 ---

-## Why do we CS ilk love Linearizability?
+Why do we CS ilk love Linearizability?

  * Easy to reason about
  * Easy to write formal proofs